Book Appointment

 Is Pregnancy Possible During Periods?

-1. You have a short menstrual cycle (e.g., 21 days)
+1. You have a short menstrual cycle (21–24 days).

-2. You ovulate early
+2. You ovulate early.

 So, if you have sex towards the end of your period and ovulate early, there's a slim chance of pregnancy.

 What Happens If You Take Unwanted 72 During Your Period?
+(Unwanted 72 Side Effects)

-Here's what could happen:
+Here’s what typically happens:

 1. No Major Harm